Daniel Kehlmann

 Daniel Kehlmann (/de/; born 13 January 1975) is a German-language novelist and playwright of both Austrian and German nationality.

-His novel Die Vermessung der Welt (translated into English by Carol Brown Janeway as Measuring the World, 2006) is the best selling book in the German language since Patrick Süskind's Perfume was released in 1985.
+His novel Die Vermessung der Welt (translated into English by Carol Brown Janeway as Measuring the World, 2006) is the best-selling book in the German language since Patrick Süskind's Perfume was released in 1985.
 In an ironic way, it deals with Alexander von Humboldt, one of the world's best-known naturalists of the 18th and 19th centuries, and Humboldt's relationship with the mathematician Carl Friedrich Gauss.
 According to The New York Times, it was the world's second-best selling novel in 2006.

-All his subsequent novels reached the number one spot on Germany's Spiegel bestseller list and were translated into English.
+All Kehlmann's subsequent novels reached the number-one spot on Germany's Spiegel bestseller list and were translated into English.
 He collaborated with Jonathan Franzen and Paul Reitter on Franzen's 2013 book The Kraus Project.

 Kehlmann's play The Mentor, translated by Christopher Hampton, opened at Theatre Royal, Bath, in April 2017 starring F. Murray Abraham and transferred to the London West End in July 2017.
 In October 2017, his play Christmas Eve, also translated by Christopher Hampton, premiered at the Theatre Royal.
 His novella You Should Have Left (2016) was adapted into a movie starring Kevin Bacon and Amanda Seyfried.
 Kehlmann's highly praised novel Tyll (2017), which sold more than 600,000 copies in German alone and was published in the US in February 2020, is currently being adapted into a TV series for Netflix by the makers of Dark.
 The novel was shortlisted for the 2020 International Booker Prize.
 Kehlmann's play Die Reise der Verlorenen was adapted for BBC radio by Tom Stoppard under the title The Voyage of the St. Louis.

+In 2026, The Director, Ross Benjamin's English translation of Kehlmann's 2023 novel Lichtspiel, was shortlisted for the International Booker Prize.

 Life and career

-Kehlmann was born in Munich, the son of the television director Michael Kehlmann and the actress Dagmar Mettler.
+Kehlmann was born in Munich, West Germany, the son of the television director Michael Kehlmann and the actress Dagmar Mettler.
 His family moved to his father's hometown Vienna when Daniel was six years old.
 His paternal grandparents were born Jewish, and his father was in a concentration camp during WWII.
 Kehlmann currently lives in Berlin.

 Since 2015, Kehlmann has held the Eberhard Berent Chair at New York University.
 He is a member of the Deutsche Akademie für Sprache und Dichtung.

-From 2016–2017 he was a fellow at the New York Public Library's Cullman Center for Writers and Scholars.
+From 2016 to 2017, he was a fellow at the New York Public Library's Cullman Center for Writers and Scholars.

 The novel Tyll was shortlisted for the International Booker Prize.

-Kehlmann also works as a screenwriter and wrote the script for the TV film Das letzte Problem.
+Kehlmann also works as a screenwriter and wrote the script for the television film Das letzte Problem.
 He adapted Thomas Mann's novel Confessions of Felix Krull Confidence Man for an upcoming movie.

-He is married and has a son.
+Kehlmann is married and has a son.